 - Handleiding Onderdeel Fauna;

-- Optional, but recommended: Tirion's Nieuwe Insectengids or another guide with many illustrations.
+- Optional, but recommended: ANWB insectengids (auteur: Heiko Bellmann) or another guide with many illustrations.

 The manuals will be sold to students at the start of the course.